NelcifranMagalhaes/Petshop_Krypto/README.md

 ## future implementations

 1 - A system of login and permissions
-2 - A separate breed class to create news and add information about it(CRUD of breeds).
-3 - A photo of dogs.( ^_^ )
+2 - A separate breed class to create news and add information about it(CRUD of breeds). (done) 3 - A photo of dogs.( ^_^ )
 4 - A control of disease , show which disease that dog have or What care that dog must have..